-LED Status Light/Valet Switch/Data Port: This assembly contains the LED Status Light, Valet Switch, and Data Port for use with the FPM-1 Features Programming Module.
-Mount the assembly in a location where it can easily be seen by the driver, and preferably where it can be seen from outside, as the LED Status Light provides a level of visual deterrence.
+it can be seen from outside, as the LED Status Light provides a level of visual deterrence.
 Two mounting methods are provided: double-sided adhesive tape, and two screws.
 If using the adhesive tape, properly prepare the mounting surfaces to ensure good adhesion.
-If using the screws for a more permanent mounting, carefully separate the housing halves, install the screws (avoid overtightening), then snap the assembly halves back together.
-Carefully route the wiring harness to the control module (both ends are the same) to avoid any chances of it being chafed or pinched.
+If using the screws for a more permanent mounting, install the screws (avoid overtightening and check behind the mounting location for obstructions), then snap the assembly halves together.
+Carefully route the wiring harness to the control module to avoid any chances of it being chafed or pinched, then plug the connectors into the appropriate ports.